SahilHemnani777/Backend_OOP_Projects_in_Java/README.md

 --> The albums will be stored in an ArrayList
 --> Songs from different albums can be added to the playlist and will appear in the list in the order they are added --> Once the songs have been added to the playlist, a menu of options will be displayed :-
-                                                                  Quit
+                                                                  Quit,
-                                                                  Skip forward to the next song
+                                                                  Skip forward to the next song,
-                                                                  Skip backwards to a previous song
+                                                                  Skip backwards to a previous song,
-                                                                  Replay the current song
+                                                                  Replay the current song,
-                                                                  List the songs in the playlist
+                                                                  List the songs in the playlist,
-                                                                  Remove the song from playlist --> A song must exist in an album before it can be added to the playlist (so you can only play songs that you own).
+                                                                  Remove the song from playlist, --> A song must exist in an album before it can be added to the playlist (so you can only play songs that you own).
 As an optional extra.